Since the late 1980s, the Longmont United Hospital Foundation has offered

 NINA WROBLEWSKI – Bachelor of Science in Nursing

-Elevations Bank representatives, Dennis Paul and Michelle Sulek and LUH Foundation Director Cindy Noble and Charles Sloan, Scholarship recipient, at the Scholarship Breakfast.
+Elevations Credit Union representatives, Dennis Paul and Michelle Sulek and LUH Foundation Director Cindy Noble and Charles Sloan, Scholarship recipient, at the Scholarship Breakfast.

-Howard and Alice Hess Memorial A Legacy scholarship, in memory of Howard Hess’ participation as an early LUHF Board member, patron and champion of the patient tower building.
+Howard and Alice Hess Memorial Scholarship - A Legacy scholarship, in memory of Howard Hess’ participation as an early LUHF Board member, patron and champion of the patient tower building.

-Elevations Credit Union A major business partner and contributor to the Foundation Scholarship program, Elevations Credit Union has funded four $2500 scholarships for the past 3 years.
+Elevations Credit Union - A major business partner and education sponsor to the Foundation Scholarship program, Elevations Credit Union has funded four $2500 scholarships a year since 2019.
 Dennis Paul of ECU said that “education is at the heart of the ECU community involvement and how we fulfill our core purpose to provide solutions for a better life”.

 Ray and Elsie Lanyon Memorial Scholarship – The Ray Lanyon Fund was established by the last will of Elsie M. Lanyon in memory of her husband, Ray Lanyon, a man who spent his lifetime dedicated to the betterment of his community.
 He was an editor and publisher of the Longmont Times-Call for many years, mayor of Longmont for 12 years, a director of the First National Bank of Longmont and a longtime active member of the First Congregational Church.